SpezialK-dev/RFID-pizzato-Serie-ST/Research.md

 - the pins on the back
 - maybe power analyis ?
-- generating abitrary keys with the flipper
+- generating abitrary keys with the flipper -> doable using the then write pin
 - extending range of original tag?
   -> replay attacks